ojohnso3/food-coma-application/README.md

 It sometimes gets mad about creating "new ArrayList<>()" multiple times, and I wasn't going to make a separate function for that.

+Recipe constructors have a large amount of inputs, but they should only be created with all these inputs and we didn't to introduce unnecessary complexity by forcing it to be in a list or use multiple setters.

 The BCrypt solution has many checkstyle errors and uses tabs instead of spaces (666 errors!!!), and we did not mess with it.